dioptra-io/caracal/README.md

 ```

 If you're running an ARM64 system, you will need to [build the image yourself](#docker-image).
-If you're using macOS (Intel or ARM), we recommend to [build the native executable](#building-from-source) as Docker for Mac seems to rewrite some fields of the IP header that we use to encode probe informations.
+If you're using macOS (Intel or ARM), we recommend to [build the native executable](#building-from-source) as Docker for Mac
+seems to rewrite the IP header fields where encode probe information.

 ## Features